API Reference

 async def db_session(connect: DBConnect) -> AsyncSession:

 The most important function for obtaining a session in your code.
-When called for the first time, it returns a new session; subsequent calls return the same session.
+Returns a new session when you call it for the first time; subsequent calls return the same session.

 atomic_db_session